jhihan/Home-Credit-Default-Risk/README.md

 1. Home_credit_default_risk_app.ipynb :The data expolatory analysis and the machine learning model building based on the main table.
 2. Home_credit_default_risk.ipynb : Building the machine learning model based on the automatic feature engineering with "featuretools" and the feature selections process.
 ## Exploratory data analysis
-Featuretools automatically creates features from relational datasets.
-This tool use the cencept Deep Feature Synthesis for automated feature engineering.
-The procedure is as followed:

-1. we load the dataframes as entities with the given primary key

-2. we define the relationship between different entity

-3. We choose the agg primitives function and the depth of a deep feature, which is the number of primitives required to make the feature.

 ## Memory reduction
 With data size increasing, sometimes we are not able to deal with the data in our disk.
 Downcasting the data types to the suitable subtypes is an efficient way to reduce the memory.